dcrnko/dcrnko/README.md

 ---

 ### 👨‍💻 About Me
-I am a **Cloud Platform Engineer** with a deep-rooted history in the Linux ecosystem.
+I am a **Cloud Platform Engineer** with a history in the Linux System Administration.
 My journey began in the trenches of enterprise-level troubleshooting.

 These days, I’m focusing on building the kind of infrastructure that doesn't keep people awake at night.